johnykvsky/JKMoney/README.md

 ## Usage

 Please, look at https://github.com/moneyphp/money for more details - just keep in mind: no currency, only decimal format.

-Remember: Money class is immutable.
+ - Remember: Money class is immutable.
-Remember: if you create it from integer, you need to pass value in smallest currency items (ie. cents).
+ - Remember: If you create it from integer, you need to pass value in smallest currency items (ie. cents).
+ - Remember: Input can contain only digits and optional dot.
+No commas, no spaces, no other symbols.

 ``` php
 use JKMoney\Money;